fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/cylinder-gauge.md

 Click [here](http://jsfiddle.net/fusioncharts/QseLf/ "@@open-newtab") to edit the above gauge.

-> Note: if you do not customize the fill color, the cylinder gauge will use the default color as the fill color instead.
+> If you do not customize the fill color, the cylinder gauge will use the default color as the fill color instead.

 ## Customize cylinder origin, radius, and height